XodoDocs/itext-legacy-tmc-techblog/pdfSweep/introduction.md

 We have already provided a substantial list of common regular expressions to do some of the heavy lifting for you, such as;
 social security numbers, phone numbers, dates, etc

-* Once a strategy has been defined, any document that matches this template can be redacted.
-Simply pass the locations to pdfSweep, or invoke pdfAutoSweep with the pattern(s) of your choice.
+* Pass the locations to pdfSweep, or invoke pdfAutoSweep with the pattern(s) of your choice.

+This is an autosweep example that redacts the words 'Alice' and 'White Rabbit' and 'Rabbit' (regardless of casing).
+It marks all occurences of Alice with a pink rectangle, and all occurences of 'Rabbit' with a gray rectangle.

 ```java